Straw, hemp, cocoa shells, daisies and even seaweed – how your (plastic-free) future groceries could be packaged

-In doing so, the company is working to give new life to alternative fibers for paper and cardboard, including daisies, straw, miscanthus (grass), cocoa shells and seaweed – as part of its $140 million investment in research and development to accelerate its work in the Circular Economy.
-The program will look at the fiber potential and plastic replacement capabilities of a number of materials in order to diversify the range of sources it uses for packaging.
+We are currently trialling a range of alternative fibres as part of our £100m R&D and Innovation plan to accelerate its work in the Circular Economy.
+The programme will look at the fibre potential and plastic replacement capabilities of a number of materials in order to diversify the range of sources it uses for packaging.

-DS Smith is also exploring the use of annual plants such as daisies and agricultural wastes for their fiber properties and potential paper performance.
-The company has also undertaken industry-first trials exploring how seaweed may be used as a raw material to design out problem plastics from carton, paper wrap and cardboard tray packaging.
+We are also exploring the use of annual plants such as daisies and agricultural wastes for their fibre properties and potential paper performance.
+Industry-first trials have been undertaken exploring how seaweed may be used as a raw material to design out problem plastics from carton, paper wrap and cardboard tray packaging.

-Now, the DS Smith Innovation Team is experimenting with cocoa shells for carton board in chocolate packaging and is looking at other materials with a good environmental profile.
+Now, our Innovation Team is experimenting with cocoa shells for carton board in chocolate packaging and is looking at other materials with a good environmental profile.
 For example, agricultural waste in the form of straw, and annual plants like hemp or miscanthus, which in some cases might require significantly¹ less energy and water to produce than some traditional paper-making materials.

 1Novel processes indicate up to 50% less energy and 95% less water than traditional pulping processes.